GeoInsights-GeoConnaissances/GeoProducts-Portfolio/README.md

+This GitHub page is to provide a web-based interactive format of a project portfolio.

 # GeoInsights Portfolio

 GeoInsights falls within the Federal Geospatial Platform (FGP) and builds on the principals of the FGP in providing value for Canadians and the Government of Canada.